bj00rn/ha-saleryd-ftx/info.md

 ## Prequisites
-1. Connect FTX to local network .
+1. Connect HRV to local network .
 See instructions in user manual
-2. Take note of the assigned IP adress of the FTX system
+2. Take note of the assigned IP adress of the HRV system

 ## Installation
 1. In the HA UI go to "HACS" and add this repository
-2. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Saleryd FTX".
+2. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Saleryd HRV".
 3. Click install